 Hiking the Matterhorn Glacier Trail

 Have you ever heard of the Matterhorn Glacier Trail?
 This 6.6 km trail runs just below the iconic Matterhorn peak in Zermatt, Switzerland.
-With a starting altitude of almost 3.000 meters, it’s not for the unexperienced hikers.
-But those who are willing to make the 2 hour long descend are rewarded with an unearthly view of the Matterhorn peak and glacier landscape!
+With a starting altitude of almost 9843 feet, it’s not for inexperienced hikers.
+But those who are willing to make the 2-hour-long descent are rewarded with an unearthly view of the Matterhorn peak and glacier landscape!

-Last summer, I spent 2 weeks hiking in the Swiss Alps.
+Last summer, I spent two weeks hiking in the Swiss Alps.
 It’s safe to say that the Matterhorn Glacier Trail was one of my favorites!
-Although on paper, 6 km and 2 hours don’t sound particularly challenging, in reality, the 515 meters descend and 174 meters ascend over rocky paths, and the high altitude make it a demanding route.
-Hence, a good preparation is absolutely necessary!
+Although 3.7 miles and 2 hours on paper don’t sound particularly challenging, in reality, the 1690 feet descend, and 571 feet ascend over rocky paths, and the high altitude makes it a demanding route.
+Hence, good preparation is absolutely necessary!

 Preparing for a hike in the Swiss Alps

 A good preparation for hiking in the Swiss Alps ends with checking the timetables of the lifts that take you up and down the mountains.
-The Matterhorn Glacier Trail starts at Trockener Steg (2,939 m) and ends at Schwarzsee (2,583 m).
-If you’re planning to take the cable car down at Schwarzsee after you’ve completed the hike, then you better check the last descend of the lift.
+The Matterhorn Glacier Trail starts at Trockener Steg (9,642 feet) and ends at Schwarzsee (8,474 feet).
+If you’re planning to take the cable car down at Schwarzsee after you’ve completed the hike, then you better check the last descent of the lift.
 This is often earlier than you think!
-Probably around 4:30 p.m., which means you have to start your hike early enough.
+It will probably be around 4:30 p.m., which means you have to start your hike early enough.
 Otherwise, you’re forced to walk down the mountain, which takes hours and hours more…

 Hiking the Matterhorn Glacier Trail

 Knowing that I’ve stepped on the exact spot that was covered in ice some 50 years ago already left me speechless.
 Approaching the Matterhorn peak closer and closer during the hike was another jaw-dropping experience!
-Although for the most part of the hike you’ll descend, there are two moments where you’ll make a steep ascend.
-The first one is right after you’ve started, the second one is over midway the hike where you’ll climb a steep hill.
+Although for the most part of the hike, you’ll descend, there are two moments where you’ll make a steep ascend.
+The first one is right after you’ve started, and the second one is over midway through the hike, where you’ll climb a steep hill.

 At anytime, it’s difficult figuring out where to put your feet so you don’t fall.
 The loose rocks make this quite a challenge.
 But looking at your feet is also the only way to know where you’re going.
 The route is indicated with red-white stripes on the stones.
 This means that from afar, you have absolutely no clue where the trail is going!